gouthamf22labs/wa-health-check/README.md

 3. **If status is not 200 or network error:**
    - Sends detailed Slack alert
    - Triggers auto-deployment
-   - Waits 1 minute for deployment
+   - Waits 2 minutes for deployment
    - Checks health again
    - If still failing, sends deployment failure notification